Adroiti/docs-for-code-review-tools/RuboCop/Performance-RedundantBlockCall.md

 ## Description

 This rule identifies the use of a `&block` parameter and `block.call` where `yield` would do just as well.
+In MRI Ruby, block arguments are converted to Procs, which incurs a heap allocation.

 ## Examples